 - Execute this plan with meticulous precision, high levels of safety, and utmost professionalism.

 Dr. Marlin and Dr. Talmazov understand that choosing gum contouring and reshaping is a significant decision.
 Because of this, they encourage each patient to take the time to fully consider their options before proceeding.

 How Much Does Gum Contouring and Reshaping Cost in Washington DC?

 Because we tailor each procedure to meet our patient’s particular concerns, the cost of this treatment will vary.
 We will discuss procedural costs with you once Dr. Marlin or Dr. Talmazov and, when indicated, a periodontist providing adjunctive gum therapy has adequately evaluated you.
 We also have financing and flexible payments, available for those interested.

 Schedule Your Washington DC Gum Contouring and Reshaping Today!

-If you are ready to schedule your gum contouring and reshaping appointment with our trusted, experienced, caring prosthodontist, please call 202-244-2101 or contact us online today.
+If you are ready to schedule your gum contouring and reshaping appointment with our trusted, experienced, caring prosthodontists, please call 202-244-2101 or contact us online today.
 We welcome patients from Chevy Chase, Bethesda, Washington DC, and all surrounding communities.
-Dr. Marlin and our team look forward to meeting you soon!
+Dr. Marlin, Dr. Talmazov and our team look forward to meeting you soon!
 Your beautiful new smile awaits.